 Considering the data management capabilities of Matter, communicating with these devices should not be much of a problem.
 The Communications Standard Alliance ensures users on its website that it is still committed to Zigbee.

 You’ll notice the trademarked Matter symbol on the device.
-The symbol looks like three arrows pointing towards the center.
-Of course, you will also be able to find some pretty glaring specs on the box, such as better data transfer capabilities, a wider range of operating frequencies, better proximity range, Thread and Wi-Fi connectivity options, and CSA compliant symbols on the box.
+The symbol looks like three arrows pointing toward the center.
+Of course, you will also be able to find some pretty glaring specs on the box, such as better data transfer capabilities, a wider range of operating frequencies, better proximity range, Thread and Wi-Fi connectivity options, and CSA-compliant symbols on the box.

 IoT’s greatest challenge has always been interoperability.
 Vendors have been using their own user interfaces which have made consumers go through tedious learning curves and still not end up with inter-brand compatibility.

 While there have been many application platforms over the past few years that claim ultimate interoperability, Matter is the only one that has been backed up by so many tech giants!